Helping Residents Save Energy

 - Ventilate, ventilate, ventilate.
 Always make sure to run exhaust fans in the bathroom during baths and showers and in the kitchen while you’re cooking to vent excess steam.

 - If you have a lot of houseplants, move a few outdoors for the season.
-One or two might not have a huge effect, but a dozen in one room are enough to affect humidity levels.
+One or two might not have a huge effect, but a dozen in one room is enough to affect humidity levels.

 Comfort at the Right Price